meeranhussain/Population_genomic_analysis/README.md

 ######## PLINK parameters #################
 GENO: 0.1
 ```

-## Step 6: Open Terminal in Project Folder
+## Step 6: Run Snakemake
 Navigate to the project folder in your terminal.

-## Step 7: Run Snakemake
 Type the following command in the terminal:
 ```bash
 snakemake --configfile=config.yaml --cores 8